 One of those markets is the internet, more specifically how people use the internet.

 And in order to gather data, just like their famous Nielsen TV program, they will pay you to share your internet usage habit.

-At a glance, participating in the Nielsen Digital Voice program will be a way that you can help shape the feature of internet and products and services that are made for internet users.
+By participating in the program, not only you earn a little extra cash, you also help shape the feature of internet and products and services that are made for internet users.

 - Sign up for a free account here.